zarnold/rognar/docs/step-3_coding_ux.md

 ## Sizing

-For this kind of app, I like the UX always be the same size, so I use vh (view height) and vw (view width) to define size :
+For this kind of app, I like the UX always be the same size and fill the whole screen, so that it looks fine when displayed full screen.
+For this,  I use vh (view height) and vw (view width) to define size :

 ```css
 main {